nicholasjclark/mvgam/README.md

 - `AR3` Autoregressive model with AR coefficients for lags 1, 2 and 3
 - `VAR1` Vector Autoregressive model with VAR coefficients for lag 1;
   contemporaneously uncorrelated errors
+- `VAR1cor` Vector Autoregressive model with VAR coefficients for lag 1;
+  contemporaneously correlated (multivariate) errors
 - `GP` Squared exponential Gaussian Process
 - `None` No latent trend is fitted

-When using `Stan` as the back-end, all of these trend models (apart from `VAR1`) can be estimated using a set of dimension-reduced dynamic factors.
+When using `Stan` as the back-end, all of these trend models (apart from `VAR` models) can be estimated using a set of dimension-reduced dynamic factors.
 Please see
 <a href="https://rpubs.com/NickClark47/mvgam2" target="_blank">mvgam
 case study 2: multivariate models</a> for more information